A Californian was killed after an argument over a Pride flag hanging outside her clothing store, deputies say

 “This is absolutely horrific,” California Gov. Gavin Newsom said in a social media post about the shooting.
 “This disgusting hate has no place in” California.

+Lauri Carleton was selfless and compassionate, her daughter said.
+When heavy snow made travel difficult in San Bernardino County and made some residents concerned about access to supplies, Lauri Carleton and her husband handed out food next to their store, the daughter said.

+“I want to make sure that … we just focus on who she was as a person – just beautiful inside and out – and that we all move forward by preaching love and acceptance and equality in her honor,” Ari Carleton said.

-Hollywood director Paul Feig paid tribute to Carleton, calling her a wonderful friend.
+Hollywood director Paul Feig paid tribute to Lauri Carleton, calling her a wonderful friend.

 “We are all devastated for her husband Bort and her family and the LGBTQ+ community, for whom Lauri was such a true ally,” Feig wrote in an Instagram post.